CMHayden/f20dv_coursework/readme.md

 * This should be documented in the project’s DevelopmentStrategy.md file which must be included in the project’s remote repository.

 * It is recommended that the MVP pattern be used.

-## CI/CD

-Currently this repository is hosted on [f20dv.site](https://www.f20dv.site "Page where public folder is shown to the world"), and is updated with every change to the repository.
-Meaning that everytime there is anything pushed to this repository, the website will update.
-This is helpful to ensure we can test on different platforms, and check eachothers work even from our phones, tablets, or other computers without having to clone the repository.

-This is done by mirroring the gitlab repository to github (cmhayden/f20dv_coursework).
-Whenever a commit is made in this repository, it gets copied to the repository on github.
-Once this happens, and github recieves the updated repository, it then tells a second github account that it has the up to date version.
-This repository is CMHayden/f20dv_live.
-When this recieves an update, it triggers a buddy pipeline.
-The buddy pipeline can be used to create unit tests, a feature we may look to implement, but currently only sends a get request to laravel forge which in turn pulls the new code from the repository and deploys it as a static page on our live URL.

 ## Requirements